xasopheno/weresocool/README.md

   at [weresocool.org](https://www.weresocool.org/).

-My recommend following the tutorials in order and writing your own composition after completing each one.
+I recommend following the tutorials in order and writing your own composition after completing each one.
 Additional documentation is currently being worked on, as well as a record featuring a great band, so stay tuned.

 On mobile, you can still view the tutorials, but you won't be able to hear anything.